GOPs: 'Smoking Gun' Impeachment Testimony Is Fourth-Hand Hearsay

 However, Republicans said Taylor, the top U.S. official at the U.S. Embassy in Ukraine, produced no smoking gun and only recounted hearsay.

-Rep. Lee Zeldin (R-NY), who is on the House Intelligence Committee and was present for Taylor’s interview, told Breitbart News on Wednesday that Taylor had no direct knowledge of any alleged quid pro quo.
+Rep. Lee Zeldin (R-NY), who is on the House Foreign Affairs Committee and was present for Taylor’s interview, told Breitbart News on Wednesday that Taylor had no direct knowledge of any alleged quid pro quo.

 “There’s only two references in Bill Taylor’s opening statement to Joe Biden.
 One of those references is just a reference to the July 25 call transcript.
 But the other reference is this reference on page 12 — it’s the only other reference to Joe Biden.
 This is fourth-hand information — this isn’t first-hand, second-hand, or third-hand,” he said.